-On March 30, 2016, we entered into the Contribution Agreement pursuant to which the Company transferred, assigned and contributed to Eagle Shipping, and Eagle Shipping received, accepted and assumed, all of the tangible and intangible assets of the Company (other than the membership interests in Eagle Shipping owned by the Company and certain deposit accounts held by the Company, which deposit account balances were transferred) and all of the liabilities of the Company, including all of the Company's rights and obligations under the Exit Financing Facility.
+On March 30, 2016, we entered into a contribution agreement (the "Contribution Agreement") pursuant to which the Company transferred, assigned and contributed to Eagle Shipping LLC (a limited liability company organized under the laws of the Marshall Islands and a wholly-owned subsidiary of the Company) ("Eagle Shipping"), and Eagle Shipping received, accepted and assumed, all of the tangible and intangible assets of the Company (other than the membership interests in Eagle Shipping owned by the Company and certain deposit accounts held by the Company, which deposit account balances were transferred) and all of the liabilities of the Company (collectively, the "Contribution"), including all of the Company's rights and obligations under the senior secured credit facility dated as of October 9, 2014 (the "Exit Financing Facility").
 Immediately following the Contribution, Eagle Shipping became the direct parent company of each of the Company's previously directly-owned subsidiaries.
 The Contribution was part of the transactions contemplated by the agreements also entered into on March 30, 2016 and described below, which transactions were consummated on March 30, 2016, after the fulfillment of certain conditions precedent.